Kenzie MacNeil: Politics

 MacNeil ran as a Conservative Party of Canada in Cape Breton—Canso in the 2004 and 2006 federal elections, coming third and second respectively behind Liberal incumbent Rodger Cuzner.
 In the 2019 federal election, MacNeil ran as an independent candidate in Sydney—Victoria, but finished in sixth place.

 Personal

 MacNeil died on 24 July 2021.
-He was posthumously awared the Order of Nova Scotia in 2022.
+He was posthumously awarded the Order of Nova Scotia in 2022.